Atonement vs Expiation

 The Hebrew terms for “atonement” are variations from the root kaphar, which all carry the idea of “covering”; for example, covering a ship’s hull with bitumen to prevent leakage, or covering a stain in a hardwood floor with a rug.
 Orthodox Jewish males today cover their heads with kippot, the skullcaps or yarmulkes (Yiddish) that we have all seen.
 The “lid” of the Arc of the Covenant was called the kapporah, and it, too, is a covering.
 Atonement for sin, then, becomes a means of covering, or obscuring, it from sight, without actually expunging or removing it.
 The guilt remains, but God has provided a means of temporarily “sweeping it under the rug” pending permanent expungement by means of Messiah’s crucifixion.

 Aside from references to the Jewish feast, the Day of Atonement, the words atone, or atonement appear seldom or not at all in most translations of the New Testament.
-In the Septuagint (LXX, the Greek version of the Old Testament used by Paul, translated, apparently, by 70 Jewish scholars in Elephantine, Egypt, in the 2nd Century, BC), the word “atonement” is rendered as hilasterion, because there apparently was not a Greek equivalent for “atonement”.
+In the Septuagint (LXX, the Greek translation of the Old Testament used by Paul, translated, apparently, by 70 Jewish scholars in Elephantine, Egypt in the 2nd Century, BC), the word “atonement” is rendered as hilasterion, because there apparently was not a Greek equivalent for “atonement”.
 Where the feast day is intended, the Greek hilasterion is thus also used in the New Testament for “atonement”, or even for “Mercy Seat”, referring to the covering of the Ark of the Covenant; otherwise, hilasterion is correctly translated as expiation or propitiation.
 Where the Greek katallagē is used, the proper translation is reconciliation.

 Though most New Testament translations are generally okay in this respect, Christian writers and speakers continue to refer to phrases like, “the atoning blood of Christ”, which is a theological non-sequitur.
 Atonement is decidedly not what His crucifixion accomplished!
 The confusion arises because most Christians believe that the sacrifices were means of salvation under the Jewish Torah.
 But this is taught nowhere in scripture.
 Atonement by means of the sacrificial system is never said to make anybody “at one with Christ” or with God.
 Atonement is not “at-one-ment” as many have claimed.
 Salvation is permanent, whereas atonement is only temporary.